loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 **Step #3**: Find a server to host your blog files
 Tools: [`Github Pages`](https://pages.github.com) (free)
 How: Most websites that sell domain names also offer hosting services.
-In my case, Jekyll offered free hosting on Github Pages, so I went for it.
+In my case, Jekyll offered free hosting on Github Pages, and I am used to using github after studying at [`42 Born to Code`](https://42.fr/), so I went for it.
 Note that you can even try Jekyll locally on your computer to see what your blog would look like (even if you haven't bought a domain or do not have a server yet).

 **Step #4**: Upload your first post!
 Tools: [`Markdown tutorial`](https://www.markdowntutorial.com/)
 How: Uploading a post using Jekyll is very easy, you just need to create a new (_article.markdown_) or (_article.md_) (same) file and add it to the right folder in your website directory once you're done, that's it!
 Your new article will then be added to your blog and visible in your feed.
+Note that you can either edit your website on your computer and upload it to your server, or, if you use my configuration, directly on your Github repository.
 <br><br>

 ## Bottom line:

-This solution ends up being quite cheap:
+This solution ends up being quite cheap 💸
 Domain name (Google Domains): 12€ per year
 Hosting (Github Pages): 0€
 CMS (Jekyll): 0€

-and is easy to maintain!
+and it's easy to maintain! 👍